Logo

 Hot Wallet vs. Cold Wallet: Pros and Cons

-Wallets fall into two connectivity categories: hot wallets run on internet‑connected devices, while cold storage keeps private keys offline on dedicated hardware.
+Wallets generally fall into two connectivity categories: hot wallets run on internet‑connected devices, while cold storage keeps private keys offline on dedicated hardware.

 Wallet TypeAdvantagesDisadvantages